vraravam/natsumi-browser/README.md

 This may be due to the URLbar blurring or animations (likely the blur).
 Set `natsumi.theme.disable-blur` to false to disable the blur, and `natsumi.urlbar.light` to true to disable the animations.

-### "I don't see any of those options in about:config!"
+### "I don't see any of the Natsumi options in about:config!"
 These are custom options which you need to create.
 Type in the exact name, then press the plus button on the right to create the config.

+### "Tab groups aren't working!"
+Set `browser.tabs.groups.enabled` to true.

 ## Acknowledgements
 Thank you to: